weissbergj/SAT/README.md

 | **test.dimacs**   | **SAT**  | 0     | 1        | 0.000741 | SAT    | 0         | 2        | 0.002  | SAT    | 0         | 2           | 0.002   | SAT     | 0     | 2   | 0     | 0.001 | SAT   |
 | **uf250-01.cnf**  | UNSAT    | 0     | 0        | 0.001003 | UNSAT  | N/A       | N/A      | N/A    | N/A    | N/A       | N/A         | N/A     | N/A     | 1     | 27  | 1     | 0.002 | UNSAT |
 | **uf250-0100.cnf**| UNSAT    | 0     | 0        | 0.001006 | UNSAT  | N/A       | N/A      | N/A    | N/A    | N/A       | N/A         | N/A     | N/A     | 1     | 22  | 1     | 0.002 | UNSAT |

+Conf. is the number of conflicts.
+Dec. is the number of decisions.
+Learn (CDCL only) is the number of learned clauses.
+Time is runtime in seconds from the 'time' command in terminal.
+Res. is the final solver result (SAT or UNSAT)